adityafav/adityafav/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on a website.
+- 🔭 I’m currently working on a webapp.
 - 🌱 I’m currently learning the MERN stack.
 - 👯 I’m looking to collaborate on anything.
 - 🤔 I’m looking for help with everything.